Annie's Favorites Hikes

 We're breaking Haleakala into three hikes, although there are dozens of amazing crater hikes.

 #1 The Pā Ka‘oao Hike: Hike up the pu‘u next to Haleakalā Visitor Center to view ancient rock wall shelters and the crater.
-The distance is 0.4 mile (0.64 km) round trip.100 ft (30 m) elevation change.
+The distance is 0.4 miles (0.64 km) round trip.100 ft (30 m) elevation change.

 #2 Keonehe‘ehe‘e (Sliding Sands): Hike across the crater to Halemau'u Trail.
-The trailhead is in the Haleakalā Visitor Center parking lot near the road..
+The trailhead is in the Haleakalā Visitor Center parking lot near the road.
 A popular 11-mile (17.8 km) full-day hike begins at Keonehe‘ehe‘e Trailhead, crosses the valley floor, and ends at Halemau'u (7,990 ft/2,436 m elevation).
 The park cannot offer hiker shuttles, so consider using the “hiker pick-up” near here.

 #3 The Halemau‘u Trail: Hike 1.1 miles (1.8 km) on a rocky path to a crater viewpoint.
-A popular destination on this hike is a natural land bridge commonly referred to as "Rainbow Bridge."
+A popular destination on this hike is a natural land bridge commonly referred to as the "Rainbow Bridge."
 This area is about 0.25 miles from the first crater viewpoint.
 Hiking past this will take you down switchbacks carved into the crater walls.
 It is a little over 2 miles one way to reach the crater floor from the trailhead.

 Remember that there is a $30 park entrance fee.